-- 2.5 Hook Green is one of Gravesham Borough Council's (GBC) largest and most sustainable settlements, incorporating a good range of facilities and services which cater for the needs of local residents.
+- 2.4 Hook Green is one of Gravesham Borough Council's (GBC) largest and most sustainable settlements, incorporating a good range of facilities and services which cater for the needs of local residents.
 These include a variety of shops, food stores (including a Tesco Express), café's, takeaways, a post office and commercial sites at Meopham Sidings.
-As well as Camer Parade, Hook Green has a primary school (Meopham Community Academy), a railway station and has access to the GP surgery, village hall, library and secondary school in Meopham Green.
-Gravesend Town Centre is located approximately 7km to the north, on a regular bus route, and provides for weekly shopping and additional employment opportunities.
+As well as Camer Parade, Hook Green has a primary school (Meopham Community Academy), a railway station and has access to a GP surgery, village hall, library and secondary school in Meopham Green.
+Gravesend Town Centre, which is accessible by a regular bus route, is located approximately 7km to the north and provides for weekly shopping and additional employment opportunities.

-- 2.6 Hook Green and Meopham are located either side of the A227, a high quality bus corridor providing regular services to Gravesend and Sevenoaks (services 308 and 416).
-Additional services are available around school start and closing times. - 2.7 The Site is located approximately 1.28km from Meopham train station to the north of Hook Green.
+- 2.5 Hook Green and Meopham are located either side of the A227, a high quality bus corridor providing regular services to Gravesend and Sevenoaks (services 308 and 416).
+Additional services are available around school start and closing times. - 2.6 The Site is located approximately 1.28km from Meopham train station to the north of Hook Green.
 The station can be accessed by the bus services on Wrotham Road.
 Meopham train station has regular services to London Victoria, Dover, Gillingham, and Ramsgate.
-Residents of Hook Green can reach central London in a train journey time of 40 minutes. - 2.8 Table 2.1 below identifies the nearby amenities and associated distance from the application site.
+Residents of Hook Green can reach central London in a train journey time of 40 minutes. - 2.7 Table 2.1 below identifies the nearby amenities and associated distance from the application site.